 Carl ran the first 5km leg with Tom Crouch, a duathlete who also competes in the French Grand Prix series through the summer months.
 They ran together and worked as a pair in the 20km draft legal bike section at the front of the main field. before Carl pulled away on the second 2.5km run to win by 31 seconds in a time of 53 minutes and 45 seconds.

 A good early season race prior to the start of the duathlon races in France and the British Elite Championships (also to be held at Bedford Autodrome) in April.
+And only a day after the Inter Counties Cross Country race so a testing weekend of training and racing.

 The Inter Counties Championship marks the end of the cross country season and is an important event in selection for the World Cross Country Championships for the top athletes.
 This year it was held at Prestwold Hall near Loughborough.